 How much does it cost to file for divorce?

-As of July 1, 2014, the cost of filing for divorce was increased by $70.00.
-A Petition for Divorce will now cost the Petitioner $207.00 instead of $137.00.
-The initial appearance filing fee paid for by the Respondent was also increased by $70.00 resulting in a filing fee of $136.00 instead of $66.00.
-Keep in mind, these filing fees do not include the additional costs a party may incur in a divorce proceeding whether or not the party has representation.
+A Petition for Divorce costs the Petitioner $207.00.
+The initial appearance filing fee paid for by the Respondent is a filing fee of $136.00.
+Keep in mind, these filing fees do not include the additional costs a party may incur in a divorce proceeding, whether or not the party has representation.

 Why do I have to pay child support when I have my children 50% of the time?

 While the number of overnights your child spends with you is one of the factors used in calculating child support, having your children 50% of the time does not automatically relieve you from the obligation of child support.
 Idaho uses the Idaho Child Support Guidelines in determining child support.
 The Courts will apply the guidelines unless there is a justified reason to deviate.
 The typical situation that results in a deviation from the Guidelines is when the parties agree (stipulate) to it.
 Other factors used in calculating child support include, but are not limited to: the incomes of both parents, who receives the child tax deduction(s)/exemption(s), and who pays for the health insurance premiums.
 Therefore, even if the parents share an equal amount of time with the child(ren), if one parent has an income that is substantially higher than the other parent, then it is very likely that an award of child support will be ordered.